 FSGLI premiums are automatically deducted from your pay if your spouse is registered in DEERS.
 If your spouse is not registered in DEERS, it would be a good idea to set up an appointment through the RAPIDS scheduler.
 This will enter your spouse and dependents into the military benefits system to help them get access to health care and other military benefits.

-How Much Life Insurance Do You Need for Your Spouse
+How Much Life Insurance You Need for Your Spouse

-Answering this question is unique for each family, and can be even more difficult to answer than determining how much life insurance the servicemember needs.
-We look at a few examples and situations below.
-As you will see, in most cases, the $100,000 maximum available through FSGLI may not be enough for many military families.
+Answering this question is unique for each family, and can be even more difficult to answer than determining how much life insurance the service member needs.
+In most cases, the $100,000 maximum available through FSGLI may not be enough for many military families.

 Replacing a Spouse’s Income

 This is the simplest part of the calculation.
-After all, over 74% of military spouses report having at least a part time job or their own business.
-You can follow one of the paradigms outlined in my previous article, or choose your own.
-As a refresher, the three methods I previously outlined are:
+After all, over 74% of military spouses report having at least a part-time job or their own business.
+You can follow one of the paradigms outlined in the previous article or choose your own.
+As a refresher, the three methods previously outlined are:

 - Ten times income